 81% Sauvignon Blanc, 10% Vermentino, 6% Viogner, 3% Verdicchio Grapes

 Wine Ratings: Wine Advocate 89, James Suckling 93, Antonio Galloni 91 on a scale to 100

 Le Volte dell’Ornellaia 2017 – Toscana IGT Rosso

 A complex, rustic body in this red wine with high tannins, but also fragrances including a lot of red fruit tones and spices.
-Even though I think it has to much roughness for my own taste right now, but you sure can taste that this wine have a quality that will match well with the dishes famous for the Tuscan Cuisine and the italian region.
+Even though I think it has too much roughness for my taste right now, but you sure can taste that this wine has a quality that will match well with the dishes famous in Tuscan Cuisine and the Italian region.

 Wine Ratings: Wine Advocate 92, James Suckling 91

 The Stars of our Wine Tasting at Ornellaia Winery